JosephScript/my-retail/README.md

 ## Overview

-This is a React implimentation of the myRetail production page.
+This is a React implimentation of myRetail's product page.
 It is built using Webpack, transpiled with Babel for ES6 syntax, and uses PostCSS/CSSNext for future forward CSS capabilities.
-Also included are ployfills for promises and a fetch, and PostCSS vendorprefixes, so that it is compatible with IE11.
+Also included are ployfills for promises and fetch, and PostCSS vendor prefixes, so that it is compatible with IE11.

 ## Installation